 To become acquainted with the plants, we must greet them where they live.
 To form connection with land, with place, we must spend time therein.
 As you come to know the plants that inhabit a landscape, the natural world becomes a place of comfort rather than apprehension.
 A walk in the woods or on a country lane is an opportunity to greet familiar plant friends and meet countless more.

 We'll spend most of our time together in forest and field.
-We'll visit pristine public and secluded private land.
+Much of our time together will take place on private land in Milford, Pa and in the Milford Experimental Forest, although we'll also visit pristine public land.
 Our walks will be easy to moderate in nature.
-Through homework assignments, you'll learn to cultivate a relationship with your own natural spaces where the plants reside.
+Through homework assignments, you'll learn to cultivate a relationship with your own natural places where the plants reside.
 Once you have completed this program, you'll be inspired to spend daily time in the natural world.
 Surely, you'll yearn to meet new plants outside your familiar landscape, and you'll have all the knowledge you need to make their acquaintance!
 This knowledge will nurture relationship with any land on which you may be.
 No matter where you are, connected to the earth, you are home.

 Learn the basics of mushroom identification.
 Discover the many edible and medicinal mushrooms that surround you, how to harvest and prepare them in tasty dishes and valuable herbal medicine.